View course descriptions for

 SP 102 Fundamentals of Speech (3) Offered Fall, Spring.
 Prereq.: SP 101.
 This course is a continuing study in the basic principles and techniques of speech.
 Students learn the basics of interpretation and reinforce their extemporaneous speaking skills.
 Performances include manuscript reading, pantomime, dramatic reading, monologue, impromptu, poetry, and informative speeches.

-SP 116–416 Drama Workshop (1 each) Prereq.: Participation in the cast of the nonmusical Thanksgiving or Commencement production; each level requires the preceding one.
+SP 116–416 Drama Workshop (1 each) Prereq.: Participation in the cast of a nonmusical Fine Arts production; each level requires the preceding one.
 Students develop individual roles while learning to interact in the theatrical environment.
 Coursework culminates in a public performance.

 SP 161–462 Proclaim Ministry—Drama (1 each) Prereq.: Audition.
 The Proclaim Drama Team prepares sacred, patriotic, and humorous dramatic selections for presentation in Bible-believing churches and Christian schools.
 Students sharpen communication skills while gaining valuable experience in church ministry activities.
 Requires Interterm and summer involvement.